 In S5/6 a range of courses are provided comprising National 3, National 4, National 5, Higher and Advanced Higher levels, as well as other vocational courses and National Progression Awards.
-These courses are detailed in a separate Senior Phase Options booklet.
+These courses are detailed in a separate Senior School Handbook.
 Pupils can also follow the Scottish Baccalaureate in Languages, Science and Expressive Arts.